apiena-02/Uber-Simulation-App/README.md

-# 🚗 TMUber
+# 🚗 Uber-Simulation

-TMUber is a simplified simulation of an Uber-like ride and delivery service, built as a command-line interface (CLI) application in Java.
+A simplified simulation of an Uber-like ride and delivery service, built as a command-line interface (CLI) application in Java.
 The project manages users and drivers, processes service requests, and simulates common actions of a ride and delivery platform.

 ## Features
 - User and driver management